techthevote/techthevote.github.io/playbook.md

 {: .playbook-leading-to-action }
 <h2 class="playbook-action">Distribution Channels</h2>
 * Add reminders to register and vote to the emails or push notifications sent by your product.
-* Use your community channels — Twitter, Instagram, Facebook, support email footers — to remind people to register and vote, especially early.
+* Use your community channels — Twitter, Instagram, Facebook, salse/support email footers — to remind people to register and vote, especially early.
 </div>
 </div>